Hire Better Employees With Values-Based Interview Questions

 Often, recruitment efforts focus heavily on experience and skills.
-While these characteristics are important, value-based hiring places special emphasis on the values, motives, and attitudes of the applicant pool.
-The idea is to identify the essential, core values of the organization and incorporate them into the recruitment process in order to hire more employees who share those key values.
+While these characteristics are important, this type of hiring places special emphasis on the values, motives, and personality of the applicants.
+The goal is to identify the core values of the organization and incorporate them into the recruitment process to hire more employees who share those key values.

-It’s also important to know what values are especially important for a particular position.
-In that case, interview current employees in that position and ask questions such as:
+It’s also important to know which values are important for a particular position.
+In that case, ask hiring managers and employees currently in the role questions such as:

-Once you’ve settled on your core values, you should be able to craft meaningful interview questions related to each one.
-The idea is to find candidates who can describe past behavior and achievements that match up with the values of your company.
-Don’t be afraid to ask for particulars—what specific steps did they take to overcome a challenge or succeed on a project?
+Once you’ve settled on a list of core values, you should be able to craft meaningful interview questions related to each.
+The goal is to find candidates who can describe past behavior and achievements that match up with the values of your company.
+For example, you could ask:

-Defining your company’s core values and asking potential hires value-based interview questions can make a very positive impact on your company’s productivity and growth.
+Defining your company’s core values and asking potential hires values-based interview questions can make a positive impact on your company’s productivity and growth.
 It can also work wonders for employee retention.
-Get expert advice and hiring tips from Monster Hiring Solutions to learn more about taking your recruitment efforts to the next level.
+Get more expert hiring strategies from Monster.